 Under the guidance of the supervisor, students will carry out a practicum project in a health research group/site and practice bio statistical methods and data analysis or conduct methodology research in a bio statistical project.
 Students will summarize the results of the project in a written report that will be reviewed and orally defended.

 This course provides in-depth integration of advanced concepts in epidemiology, with theory and examples, including causation and causal inference, study design and conduct, alternate designs, confounding, effect modification, internal and external validity, misclassification, source populations, statistical power and sample size, epidemiologic data analysis and interpretation, meta-analysis and selected specific research areas.
 This is an advanced course intended primarily for Ph.D. students.
 Sessions consist of lectures, seminars, student presentations and discussions.
 Three term hours.
 Fall.
 W. King

 PREREQUISITES: EPID 801, EPID 804, EPID 821 and EPID 822 or equivalent from other institutions.

 EPID 902 Advanced Public Health Research

 This course provides a conceptual and historic view of the Public Health Sciences, as well as a look at contemporary issues in Public Health research ethics, research methodology and knowledge translation.
 Guided each year by student interests and advanced training needs, the course delves into specific substantive public health research areas including for example: chronic disease, environmental health, infectious disease, injury and disability, maternal and child health, occupational health, humanitarian contexts, Indigenous health and/or health services research.
+This is an advanced course intended primarily for Ph.D. students.
 Three term hours.
-Fall every year, B. Stoner/H. Ouellette-Kuntz
+Fall.
+H. Ouellette-Kuntz